-- 139. Outcrossing rates in both wheat and barley are very low, and decrease as distance from the pollen source increases (DIR 186 RARMP).
+137. Outcrossing rates in both wheat and barley are very low, and decrease as distance from the pollen source increases (DIR 186 RARMP).
 Outcrossing rates are also influenced by the genotype of the variety, and environmental conditions, such as wind direction and humidity (OGTR, 2021b, a).
 The GM wheat containing the introduced genes for yield enhancement and water use efficiency have been previously released under DIR 186.
-The RARMP for DIR 186 did not identify any information that would indicate an effect of these introduced genes on pollen characteristics leading to an increase in the likelihood of outcrossing.
-There have also been no reports of changes to phenotypic characteristics that may influence outcrossing rates from this previous release.
-Similarly, there is no current information to indicate that knockout of genes involved in spikelet development and flowering time (wheat) and altered plant architecture and nutrient use efficiency (barley) would influence pollen characteristics leading to an increase in the likelihood of outcrossing. - 140.
-The low likelihood of cross pollination between GM wheat and barley grown under different licences is further reduced by the limits and controls imposed under the DIR 186 licence as well as those proposed for the current application.
+The RARMP for DIR 186 did not identify any information that would indicate an effect of these introduced genes on pollen characteristics leading to an increase in the likelihood of outcrossing rates from this previous release.
+Similarly, there is no current information to indicate that knockout of genes involved in spikelet development and flowering time (wheat) and altered plant architecture and nutrient use efficiency (barley) would influence pollen characteristics leading to an increase in the likelihood of outcrossing.

+138. The low likelihood of cross pollination between GM wheat and barley grown under different licences is further reduced by the limits and controls imposed under the DIR 186 licence as well as those proposed for the current application.
 These would reduce the likelihood of presence and persistence of any hybrid GM wheat and barley at the trial site.
 For example, site monitoring and post-harvest monitoring requirements have been imposed under licence DIR 186.
 In addition, seeds, including any possible hybrid seeds, obtained from the trial authorised under DIR 186 must not be used for breeding or propagation to produce cultivars for future commercial release.
 Taken together, exposure of people or animals to any hybrid GM wheat and barley would be highly unlikely.

-- 141. If pollen flow occurred between the GM wheat or the GM barley grown under DIR 201, or between lines from DIR 186 and DIR 201, it is possible that some GM hybrid seed may be produced.
-If this occurs, hybrid seeds and any resulting plants may express new combinations of introduced or knocked-out genes which may be harmful to people or other organisms.
+139. If pollen flow occurred between the GM wheat or the GM barley grown under DIR 201, or between lines from DIR 186 and DIR 201, it is possible that some GM hybrid seed may be produced.
+If this occurs, hybrid seeds and any resulting plants with new combinations of introduced or knocked-out genes which may be harmful to people or other organisms.
 It is noted that all of the GM wheat lines with introduced genes are the same as those released under DIR 186.
 Therefore, if hybridisation were to occur between these GM wheat lines and those released under DIR 186, then the same hybrid plants with the same gene combinations could occur.
-Therefore, only hybridisation between GM barley lines of DIR 201 and DIR 186 would result in new combinations of genes. - 142.
-It is unlikely that any plants grown from the hybrid GM seeds would persist, due to post-harvest control measures to ensure removal of GM volunteers (Chapter 1, Section 2.2).
-Thus, exposure of people or other desirable animals to hybrid GM wheat and barley would be minimal. - 143.
-No substantive risks for toxicity or allergenicity of the introduced or knocked-out genes were identified in Risk Scenario 1 (above) and the RARMP for DIR 186.
-Likewise, there is no expectation that combinations of introduced or knocked-out genes will result in the production of novel proteins, or that their expression will be altered in a hybrid background, thus production of novel allergens or toxins is highly unlikely.
+Therefore, only hybridisation between GM barley lines of DIR 201 and DIR 186 would result in new combinations of genetic modifications.

+140. It is unlikely that any plants grown from the hybrid GM seeds would persist, due to post-harvest control measures to ensure removal of GM volunteers (Chapter 1, Section 2.2).
+Thus, exposure of people or other desirable animals to hybrid GM wheat and barley would be highly unlikely.

+141. No substantive risks for toxicity or allergenicity as a result of introduction or knock-out of genes were identified in Risk Scenario 1 (above) and the RARMP for DIR 186.
+Likewise, there is no expectation that combinations of introduced and knocked-out genes will result in the production of novel proteins, or that their expression will be altered in a hybrid background, thus production of novel allergens or toxins is highly unlikely.